Dec4on/shatty-bot/README.md

 ### Running the code
 First install the libraries:
 ``pip install -r requirements.txt``
-Then run the code, and wait for it to download the sentiment-analysis model.
+Then run the code, and wait for it to download the AI model.